microsoft/dotnet/releases/net472/dotnet472-changes.md

 * This prevents connection hang that happens when users try to connect to mirrored SQL Server with timeout set to 0.
 [498136, System.Data.dll, Bug]
 * This change adds a try-finally wrapper around AbortTransaction() calls in SqlBulkCopy.
 WriteRowSourceToServerAsync().
 The finally block ensures a lock is properly released in case AbortTransaction throws an exception due to a closed underlying connection.
 Not releasing the lock can lead to hangs later on in SqlConnection.Dispose() and Close().
 [499706, System.Data.dll, Bug]
 * Fixed failure to get return value from stored procedure in SQL Server when the return value type is VARCHAR(8000) and output string has length longer than 3,999.
 [504075, System.Data.dll, Bug]
-* Fixed error connecting to read only secondary via routing table when connecting using the AOAG listener and specifying Column Encryption Setting=Enabled and ApplicaationIntent=Readonly.
+* Fixed error connecting to read only secondary via routing table when connecting using the AOAG listener and specifying Column Encryption Setting=Enabled and ApplicationIntent=Readonly.
 [510851, System.Data.dll, Bug]
 * Integrating Azure AD Universal and Multi-factor authentication (MFA) support with SQL .NET driver.
 [521874, System.Data.dll, Feature]
 * Signature verification results are now cached improving query execution times for enclave-based queries.
 [552762, System.Data.dll, Feature]